cstenkamp/MastersThesisText/pandoc_markdown_base/1_1_motivation.md

 ==> Before applying it, we should sanity-check their algorithm ==> This thesis should ALSO result in a pipeline die es future research leichter macht ebengenau das zu tun was ich hier tu und die validiät der claims zu prüfen etc.

+TODO: quotes from Johannes about how making the choice easier for students is very important, but that categorizing educational resources is a challenge.